rcy/tools-docs/tools/graphql-server/subscriptions.md

 `SubscriptionServer` exposes lifecycle hooks you can use to manage your subscription and clients:

 * `onConnect` - called upon client connection, with the `connectionParams` passed to `SubscriptionsClient` - you can return a Promise and reject the connection by throwing an exception.
 The resolved return value will be appended to the GraphQL `context` of your subscriptions.
-* `onDisconnect` - called when client disconnection.
+* `onDisconnect` - called when the client disconnects.
-* `onSubscribe` - called when client subscribes to GraphQL subscription - use this method to create custom params that will be used when resolving this subscription.
+* `onSubscribe` - called when the client subscribes to GraphQL subscription - use this method to create custom params that will be used when resolving this subscription.
-* `onUnsubscribe` - called when client unsubscribe from GraphQL subscription.
+* `onUnsubscribe` - called when client unsubscribes from a GraphQL subscription.

 ```js
 const subscriptionsServer = new SubscriptionServer(